TFFN vs. THHN

 what is tffn wire for

-The acronym TFFN stands for thermoplastic flexible fixture nylon.
 The “flexible” portion of its name alludes to its ease of movement and flexing.
-In fact, the smaller size of TFFN cables typically accounts for this flexibility.
+The smaller size of TFFN cables typically accounts for this flexibility.
 This wire is available only in sizes 16 and 18 AWG, making it much smaller than any available THHN conductors.
 Inside, the copper wire has a stranded construction.

 A rare variation of TFFN cable is the TFN type.
 This wiring is not as flexible because it contains a solid copper core inside instead of stranded wire.
 Most applications will require TFFN instead of TFN products.